Rebar Size and Spacing for Concrete Footings

 1. Resistance to Settlement and Shifting

 Rebar provides stability to footings, which combat foundation failure by countering shifts in soil that occur from moisture and pressure.
+A properly detailed rebar foundation holds up for decades without cracking, which is really the entire point of getting size and spacing right in the first place.

 Standard Rebar Sizes for Footings